-To be undertaken between months 12 and 36 of your EASTBIO PhD

-The Professional Internships for PhD students are unique to BBSRC-funded DTPs and form an essential and mandatory component of the EASTBIO PhD programme.
-The only exceptions to this requirement are: (a) Tier-4 visa holders will not carry out PIPS due to visa restrictions and (b) Collaborative students must spend a minimum of 3 months placement with their Collaborative partner company instead.
+To be undertaken between months 12 and 36 of your EASTBIO PhD spend a minimum of 3 months placement with their Collaborative partner company instead.
 Undertaking a PIPS will expose you to a non-academic professional work environment and provide you with experience and confidence that will make the transition into the next stage of your career easier to achieve.
 PIPS is an excellent opportunity to explore your aspirations and try something new.
 Internships can be undertaken in any field or sector of non-academic activity, including biotech industry, business administration, communications, scientific publishing, project management, teaching and outreach.
 You will receive guidance, advice and support while organising your EASTBIO PIPS.